 At the decade mark, your risk of dying due to lung cancer has decreased to that of a nonsmoker.
 The cells that were previously precancerous are now replaced with healthy cells.

 In addition to decreasing the risks for lung cancer, your risk of developing smoking-related illnesses also goes down.
 This includes a reduced risk for cancers of the:

 At the 15-year mark, your risk for heart attack and stroke has decreased to equal that of a person who’s never smoked before.
 While it can take time to turn back the clock on the effects of smoking, having 15 smoke-free years represents a major milestone for your health and overall well-being.

 With so many health benefits of quitting smoking, the time to quit is now.
-You can start by making a plan using resources from the and talking to a smoking cessation counselor by calling 1-800-QUIT-NOW.
+You can start by making a plan using resources from the

 You can enlist your doctor, family, and friends to support you in your quest to live a healthier, smoke-free lifestyle.
 Be sure to celebrate each time milestone along the way — you’re worth it.